FAQ: Getting Started as a New Official in the Ohio Valley Region

 Junior tournaments (boys and girls, 18 years and younger) are played on weekends from late January until May.
 There are restrictions on the levels of play that Junior and Provisional referees can work at the juniors' competition level.
 (See the OVR Officials' Handbook for details.)

-Both the adult and the junior seasons culminate with the Ohio Valley Regional Championship tournaments.
+The junior season culminate with the Ohio Valley Junior Championship tournaments.
 These significant events are held on 60 courts at the Greater Columbus Convention Center.

 How do I get hired to work these tournaments?

-All junior and adult tournaments are listed on the OVR website.
+All junior tournaments are listed on the OVR website.
 For each tournament, an "Officials' Assignor" is listed.
+In the absence of an assignor, the tournament director is responsible for hiring referees.
 You should contact this person via email to find out if they are in need of officials.
 You pick and choose your own schedule.
 You can work every weekend of the season, or only a few days/weekends of your choice.
 Feel free to travel within the region; however, travel expenses are your responsibility.
 Junior regionals may not work outside the OVR, and Provisional referees must contact the OVR Referee Chair prior to doing so.

 There is also an OVR Officials' mailing list in which tournament directors send out requests for officials.
 It is up to each official to respond to them if interested in working that event.